GunjalaSiddartha/GunjalaSiddartha/README.md

 ## 🌟 About Me

-I'm a highly motivated and curious computer science undergraduate, exploring the intersection of **AI**, **web development**, and real-world problem solving.
+I'm a highly motivated and curious computer science undergraduate, exploring the intersection of **AI**, **ML**, **web development**, and real-world problem solving.
 I enjoy designing impactful projects and continuously sharpening my skills through hands-on learning, internships, and open-source contributions.

 ---